 Rule 5: Minimize your taxes

-The rich stay rich, in part, because they’re savvy enough not to let Uncle Sam take too much of their money.
+The rich stay rich because they’re savvy enough not to let Uncle Sam take too much of their money.

 Traditional retirement accounts let you invest money tax-free now and then pay the piper once you make withdrawals in retirement.
-Meanwhile, Roth IRAs and Roth 401(k)’s tax you now and make the withdrawals tax-free.
+Meanwhile, Roth IRAs and Roth 401(k)s tax you now so you can make the withdrawals tax-free.

-You’ll probably want to discuss with a financial adviser the best option for your particular situation, but generally, Roth accounts are preferable for younger investors.
-In theory, you should be making more when you’re 65 than when you’re 25.
-As a result, your tax rate now may be lower than the rate you’d pay at retirement.
+You’ll probably want to discuss with a financial adviser the best option for your situation.
+However, as a general rule, Roth accounts are preferable for younger investors.
+In theory, you should be making more money when you’re 65 than when you’re 25.
+As a result, your tax rate now may be lower than the rate you’ll pay in retirement.
 However, if you’re within a few years of retirement, you may want to consider a traditional account to get the tax benefits now.

 Rule 6: Take a little risk

 You could put all your money in bonds and sleep well at night knowing you’ll probably never lose any of your money.
-But with that approach, you’re not going to retire a millionaire either.
+But with that approach, you’re not going to retire a millionaire.

-Stocks and real estate are where the money is to be made, but then there is always the risk of a housing bubble bursting or the market crashing.
-Take heart, though, in knowing that stocks and real estate have historically appreciated in the long run.
+Stocks and real estate are where the money is to be made, but they come with the risk of a housing bubble bursting or the stock market crashing.
+Take heart, though, in knowing that stocks and real estate have historically appreciated over the long run.